bihealth/sodar-server/docs_manual/source/app_landingzones.rst

 The Landing Zones application provides the user an interface for managing their landing zone uploads.
-You can access the application by navigating to a project and clicking on the :guilabel:`Landing Zones` link on the project sidebar.
-Alternatively, you can click on the icon in the *Zones* column in the project list found on the SODAR home page.
+You can access the application by navigating to a project and clicking the :guilabel:`Landing Zones` link on the project sidebar.
+Alternatively, you can click the icon in the :guilabel:`Zones` column in the project list found on the SODAR home page.

 .. figure:: _static/app_landingzones/sidebar_link.png